anhvt2/spparks-hackathon/README.md

 Step 2:

-* invite idetccie.seikm@gmail.com and anh.vt2@gmail.com as a collaborator to your GitHub repository.
+* invite anh.vt2@gmail.com as a collaborator to your GitHub repository.
 We will
     * clone to a local computer or high-performance cluster,
     * run an automated script through your final results,
     * and calculate the points.